Enjoy possible higher returns on your savings

 To invest in bonds, you must meet all of the following criteria:

-- Be an HSBC Premier customer and an Accredited Investor
+- Be an HSBC Premier customer

 - Pass a Customer Account Review (CAR), where applicable